 How to Photograph the Milky Way

 With us now heading into summer, it’s never been a better time to photograph the night sky.
 Especially the Milky Way galaxy, as it visible at a more sociable time of night.
-In this feature, I’ll cover everything needed to capture great night sky images, from settings, equipment, location hunting and more.
+In this feature, I’ll cover everything you need to learn how to photograph the milky way.
+We’ll look at settings, equipment, location hunting, and other key things for Milky Way photography.
 I’ll show you a guaranteed way to increase your skill set and library of images.

 I’m guessing some of you who read this have never seen the Milky Way streaking over your head whilst out on a dark night, especially if you live in or near to a city with light pollution all around.
 Thankfully, I’m quite blessed with dark skies in south Pembrokeshire in Wales, so seeing that magical band of stars and nebula is an all too common sight.
 However, the first time you see it is something you will always remember.

 We’re actually looking out into our own solar system when we gaze skywards, and from our vantage point on Earth, the Milky Way appears to be a faint band that arches across the sky.
 The 400 billion distant stars are so densely packed that their combined light appears to us as a milky cloud, but to see this amazing sight you’ll have to head for the hills or anywhere away from the city lights.
 Pick a clear night, point your camera up and prepare to be amazed!